KatherineMichel/stanford-code-in-place-final-project/README.md

 ### Milestone 6- Submit

 * Make assignment video and submit assignment :)
-* Sit back, drink some tea, and enjoy some cute animal photos at https://twitter.com/SimbaFriendsBot
+* Sit back, drink some tea, and enjoy some cute pet photos at [Simba Friends Bot](https://twitter.com/SimbaFriendsBot) Twitter account.

 ## Possible Enhancements

-* Create a local cron job to run the bot at regular intervals (not necessary if using GitHub Actions)
+* Create a local cron job to run the bot at regular intervals (not necessary if using GitHub Actions; cron job can be run from GitHub Actions)
 * Add a photographer credit (not required by Unsplash) as the status update